Advanced Magento 2 Developer Tools For Debugging

 Key Highlights:

-• Identifies slowest methods and database queries.
+• It identifies the slowest methods and database queries.

 III.
 New Relic